De Toren Fusion V 2001 please!!!

 Day five on the cruise and this night at Giovanni's Table, the Italian restaurant, aboard the Allure of the Seas.
 We decided to open up two South African beauties for this.

 Deep ruby red with a slight garnet hue on the edges.
 Layered nose with dark cocoa, floral notes, dark berries and spices.
 Some classic 'South African' chalk as well.
 Medium plus tannins (6.5/10) and medium plus to full bodied.
 Dusty dark black cherries on the attack with some black currants, dark spices, a touch earthy, vanilla and some nutmeg.
 Seems quite restrained and reserved but well integrated as well.
 Dry and long finish.
 Drink till 2037.

-First time trying this limited bottling Shiraz by De Toren Private Cellars with only 883 bottles produced in the 2014 vintage.
-This wine is made through the use of extreme winemaking techniques similar to the Book XVII such as extreme cropping, extensive hand sorting, 200% new French oak for a total of 18 months and unfiltered.
+Third time trying this limited bottling by De Toren Private Cellars with only 1,132 bottles produced in the 2013 vintage.
+This wine is made through the use of extreme winemaking techniques such as extreme cropping, extensive hand sorting, 200% new French oak for a total of 18 months and unfiltered.
 You are probably wondering how it can be 200%?
-This is done by aging the wine in 100% new French oak barrels for twelve months before transferring them to another set of 100% new French oak barrels for six additional months.
-Definitely would buy again, release price was R2,250. — 4 years ago
+This is done by aging the wine in 100% new French oak barrels for twelve months before transferring them to another set of 100% new French oak barrels for six additional months. — 6 years ago